pierrotbru/ritmo/README.md

 The database used is SQLite, and the program is written in Rust.

-I am learning Rust and SQL while I write code, so at any point there will be a lot of stuff that is wrong, or that can be improved.
+I am learning Rust and SQL while I write code, so at any point there will be a lot of wrong stuff, or that can be improved.